|La Petite Rigault||Self Catering||Flexible||2||4||1||Nil|

 Upstairs is the second bedroom with a double bed.
 There is an adjoining mezzanine which is a dressing room area for this bedroom and both rooms have skylight windows fitted with blackout blinds.
 You will walk through the mezzanine to the bedroom.
 The 1st floor may not be suitable for very tall people as it is in the eaves of the building but we've had no complaints from tall guests who have stayed.

 Bed linen and towels are included, and for the cooler months there is a hot water bottle for each bedroom.
 Each bedroom has a hair-dryer as well as cotton-wool pads and cotton buds for beauty regime.

-There is also a selection of English, French and other language speaking dvds.
+There is also a selection of English, French and other language speaking DVDs.

 Parking is in the drive right next to the gîte and on the same level too – no steps.

-We also welcome 2 wheelers of any type: cycles, motorcycles and scooters (those noises don't scare the pets).
+We also welcome 2 wheelers of any type: cycles, motorcycles and scooters (these noises don't scare the pets).
 There is plenty of storage for panniers, boots, bike jackets and helmets so you won’t be tripping over them in your bedroom at night in the pitch black of the Normandy countryside.

 Talking of pitch black, it is, there is no light pollution here.
 The stars that can be seen is quite amazing, as far as the eye can see there are stars.

-There are a smoke alarms, fire extinguishers, a fire blanket and carbon monoxide detector.
+There are smoke alarms, fire extinguishers, a fire blanket and a carbon monoxide detector.

 We have stayed in very many gîtes over the years so hopefully we have thought of everything you need in holiday accommodation.
 We've tried to think of everything you need and have no additional charges and includes bed linen, towels, toilet rolls, shower gel, shampoo & conditioner, all cleaning materials, liquid detergent and clothes conditioner, dishwasher tablets, condiments, herbs, spices.